duoxehyon/sniper-bot/README.md

 ### Node Tests
 * Test your wss or http node
-* Shows you the nodes latency in detail
+* Shows you the nodes latency